RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

     * one STEMlab 125-14 PRIMARY device (Low-Noise STEMlab 125-14 device)
     * one or more Low-Noise STEMlab 125-14 SECONDARY devices denoted by an "S" sticker

 In order to achieve synchronization, the PRIMARY device provides a clock and trigger over the SATA S1 connector that is then connected to the S2 of the SECONDARY 1 board.
-SECONDARY1 then passes the clock forward to SECONDARY 2, SECONDARY2 to SECONDARY 3, and so on (SECONDARY N to SECONDARY N+1).
+SECONDARY 1 then passes the clock forward to SECONDARY 2, SECONDARY 2 to SECONDARY 3, and so on (SECONDARY N to SECONDARY N+1).
 This way, we can achieve synchronisation of all boards in the system.

 .. note::